 The NEA, state arts agencies, and local arts agencies all work to engage their communities in the arts not only at “traditional” arts venues (e.g., museums, theaters), but also in what might be considered “non-traditional” spaces (e.g., hospitals, parks, airports, and social service organizations).
 We wanted to know if the public’s support of government arts funding varied when asked about these very specific purposes, rather than the previous “general arts support” question.

 “Do you favor or oppose the government funding the arts for the following purposes?”

 These responses certainly suggest that when the public has a better understanding of what government arts funding might really look like, their level of support rises.

-- American adults are especially likely to favor government arts funding for art in parks and public spaces (71 percent), and to aid returning military personnel in their transition to civilian life (69 percent).
-Sixty-eight percent favor using the arts to beautify blighted areas, create programs for the elderly, and promote pro-social behavior with at-risk youth.
+- American adults are especially likely to favor government arts funding for art in parks and public spaces (72 percent), to aid returning military personnel in their transition to civilian life, and create programs for the elderly (70 percent).
+Sixty-nine percent favor using the arts to beautify blighted areas, and promote pro-social behavior with at-risk youth.